 (3) A Service Provider performing Routine Maintenance shall otherwise comply with the requirements of this Chapter.

 (m) Emergency Work.
-In the event of the need for any unexpected repair or emergency work, a Service Provider may commence such emergency response work as required under the circumstances, provided that if any emergency work requires Excavation of a Right-of-Way or closing of a street, the Service Provider shall notify the Chief Building Official as promptly as possible before commencing the emergency work, or as soon as possible thereafter if advance notice is not practicable.
+In the event of the need for any unexpected repair, maintenance or emergency work, a Service Provider may commence such emergency response work as required under the circumstances, provided that if any emergency work requires Excavation of a Right-of-Way or closing of a street, the Service Provider shall notify the Chief Building Official as promptly as possible before commencing the emergency work, or as soon as possible thereafter if advance notice is not practicable.

 911.04 GENERAL RIGHT-OF-WAY REGULATIONS.